SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Methods

 \subsection{Fully Dense Network}

-We follow the encoder-decoder style~\cite{badrinarayanan2015segnet,ronneberger2015u} in dense image prediction and design a network named Fully Dense Network (FDN) as the search space.
-As shown in Figure~\ref{fig:framework_01}, the encoder is a pre-trained image classifier, while the decoder combines multi-level features of the encoder with learnable connections.
+We follow the encoder-decoder style~\cite{badrinarayanan2015segnet,ronneberger2015u} in dense image prediction tasks to design the search space, resulting in a super-network named Fully Dense Network (FDN).
+As shown in Figure~\ref{fig:framework_01}, the encoder is a pre-trained image classifier, while the decoder combines multi-level features of the encoder and the decoder with learnable connections.